MarvinLavechin/daem/examples/transfer2/unsupervised/README.md

 Note that the last step will generate a report named **_test_domain_adaptation_segmentation/test/index.html_** which provides :
 - the input that is the fake drosophila image
 - the output that is the segmentation obtained on the fake image
-- the target that is the groundtruth of the real mouse image (before transfer by CycleGAN)'
+- the target that is the groundtruth of the real mouse image (before transfer by CycleGAN)

 ###### Evaluating the results